System Restore Windows 10 from boot when error arises

-As you know, Windows is a very sophisticated operation system, some unintentional mistakes can cause it to go wrong.
-Maybe it was just fine a few hours before, but suddenly breaks down and doesn’t even start.
-Luckily when serious error occurs, you can try System Restore from boot other than panic.
-Thus all the mistakes can be solved by restoring your system to an earlier date.
+As you know, Windows is a very sophisticated operation system, some unintentional mistakes may cause it to malfunction suddenly or even fail to start.
+Luckily you've still got the option to System Restore Windows 10 from boot, thus all the problems could be solved by making faulty OS go back to an earlier date.

-If you’ve got a recovery drive or installation disc, you can follow the guide to enter Windows 10 boot recovery.
+If you’ve got a Windows recovery tool like bootable USB or installation disc, you can follow the guide to access Windows 10 boot recovery.

 This approach can also be applied to Windows 8.